dionisvl/dionisvl/README.md

   </a>
 </p>

 ##  About Me

-- 💻 Working on backend web development projects
+- 💻 Technical leader in backend development with a focus on scalable, clean architecture
-- 🔍 Passionate about clean code and efficient architecture
+- 🧠 Promoting best practices and mentoring within development teams
-- 🌐 Exploring Web3 technologies and blockchain development
+- 🌐 Leading projects in blockchain, Web3, and NFT technologies
-- 🚀 Always learning and experimenting with new tech stacks
+- 🚀 Always exploring modern tech and driving innovation
-- 📚 Sharing knowledge through code contributions and documentation
+- 📚 Open-source contributor and advocate for clear documentation

 ## Tech Stack